zouyajing/PhD_document_for_navlab/README.md

 # PhD_document_for_navlab

-The project contains the relative documents for the softwares which I developped or used during my PhD period.
+The project contains the relative software documents which I developped or used during my PhD period.

 It includes: